Evaluation of Neural Architectures Trained with Square Loss vs Cross-Entropy in Classification Tasks: Datasets and tasks

 \section{Datasets and tasks}

 Below we provide a summary of datasets used in the experiments. \paragraph{NLP tasks} \begin{itemize} \item \textbf{MRPC} (Microsoft Research Paraphrase Corpus)~\citep{dolan2005automatically} is a corpus of sentence pairs extracted from online news sources.
 Human annotation indicates whether the sentences in the pair are semantically equivalent.
 We report accuracy and F1 score. \item \textbf{SST-2} (The Stanford Sentiment Treebank)~\citep{socher2013recursive} is a task to determine the sentiment of a given sentence.
 This corpus contains sentences from movie reviews and their sentiment given by human annotations.
 We use only sentence-level labels, and predict positive or negative sentiment. \item \textbf{QNLI} is a converted dataset from the Stanford Question Answering Dataset~\citep{rajpurkar2016squad} which consists of question-paragraph pairs.
 As in~\citep{wang2018glue}, this task is to predict whether the context sentence selected from the paragraph contains the answer to the question. \item \textbf{QQP} (Quora Question Pairs dataset)~\citep{Quora} contains question pairs from the question-answering website Quora.
 Similar to MRPC, this task is to determine whether a pair of questions are semantically equivalent.
-We report accuracy and F1 score. \end{itemize}
+We report accuracy and F1 score. {\item \textbf{text-c5} categorizes research papers to the most suitable conference.
+The dataset consists of 2507 short research paper titles, largely technology related and there are $5$ categorizes. \item \textbf{text-c20} is the stack-overflow-data which can be found at \url{https://www.kaggle.com/stackoverflow/stackoverflow}.
+It is a 20-class classification task, which classifies stack overflow questions into one of the $20$ tags. \item \textbf{text8} \citep{multimedia2009large} originally is a language modeling task.
+We consider it as a classification task with the goal to classify each token of the input sentence into one of the 27 different characters. \item \textbf{enwik8} \citep{multimedia2009large} is also interpreted as a classification task.} \end{itemize}

 \paragraph{ASR tasks} \begin{itemize} \item \textbf{TIMIT}~\citep{garofolo1993darpa} consists of speech from American English speakers, along with the corresponding phonemical and lexical transcription.
 It is widely used for acoustic-phonetic classification and ASR tasks.
 Its training set, validation set and test set are $3.2$ hours, $0.15$ hours, $0.15$ hours long, respectively. \item \textbf{WSJ} (Wall Street Journal corpus)~\citep{paul1992design} contains read articles from the Wall Street Journal newspaper.
 Its training, validation and test set are $80$ hours, $1.1$ hours and $0.7$ hours long, respectively. \item \textbf{Librispeech} \citep{panayotov2015librispeech} is a large-scale ($1000$ hours in total) corpus of $16$ kHz English speech derived from audiobooks.
 We choose the subset train-clean-100 ($100$ hours) as our training data, dev-clean ($2.8$ hours) as our validation set and test-clean ($2.8$ hours) as our test set. \end{itemize}